Sophora leachiana

 Sophora leachiana, commonly known as the western necklacepod or as western sophora, is a perennial plant in the family Fabaceae endemic to the Siskiyou Mountains of southwestern Oregon.
 It is an early successional species whose ecology is closely linked to fire.

 Description

-Flowers of Sophora leachiana are creamy yellow.

-Sophora leachiana is an herbaceous perennial growing to 3–5 dm in height, with leaves 1–2dm long bearing 19–33 oblong leaflets, 1.5–2.5 cm in length.
+Sophora leachiana is an herbaceous perennial growing to 3–5 dm in height, with leaves 1–2 dm long bearing 19–33 oblong leaflets, 1.5–2.5 cm in length.
 The stems and undersides of leaves are covered in soft gray hairs.
-The inflorescences are 5–15cm tall, bearing 20–50 flowers that bloom in May and June.
+The inflorescences are 5–15 cm tall, bearing 20–50 flowers that bloom in May and June.
 Flowers are creamy white and held in downward-pointing, bell-shaped calyces.
-The fruit is a 3–4cm long, torulose legume containing one or two mustard-colored or light-brown seeds.
+The fruit is a 3–4 cm long, torulose legume containing one or two mustard-colored or light-brown seeds.